Year of Call: 2011

 (Please also see entries under Matrimonial Finance: Trusts and Company Law)

-Re Scherbakov (2021 – ongoing) – Jonathan acts (led by Richard Wilson QC) for the administrators of the valuable estate of a deceased Russian businessman, in the context of proceedings concerning beneficiaries’ rights to his estate, and a factual background of asset holding within corporate structures across several offshore jurisdictions.
+Re Scherbakov (2021 – 2023) – Jonathan acted for the English, BVI and Singaporean Administrators of the valuable estate of a deceased Russian businessman, in the context of proceedings concerning beneficiaries’ rights to his estate, and a factual background of asset holding within corporate structures across several offshore jurisdictions.

-Re Pawley (2020 – ongoing) – Acting for the administrator of an estate being sued by the executors of the estate of the deceased’s former (pre-deceased) wife, with issues relating to the inheritance tax treatment of an alleged interest in possession, and a counterclaim for the misappropriation of assets by the former wife during a period of Deputyship over the deceased.
+Re Pawley (2020 – 2023) – Acted for the administrator of an estate being sued by the executors of the estate of the deceased’s former (pre-deceased) wife, with issues relating to the inheritance tax treatment of an alleged interest in possession, and a counterclaim for the misappropriation of assets by the former wife during a period of Deputyship over the deceased.

-Re Magnolia (2020 – ongoing) – A claim to beneficial ownership of a fund paid into court by trustees arising from a multi-jurisdictional marine insurance dispute in the mid-1980s.
-Jonathan represents the successor entities to the insurers of the vessel, “MAGNOLIA” an oil carrier attacked and struck by a missile in the Persian Gulf in 1984.
-The fund represents the remainder of monies that were paid into escrow during a dispute between the insurers and the insured thereafter.
+Re Magnolia (2020 – 2022) – Jonathan represented the successor entities to the insurers of the vessel, “MAGNOLIA” an oil carrier attacked and struck by a missile in the Persian Gulf in 1984.
+These entities succeeded in claims to a fund held in court arising from a multi-jurisdictional marine insurance dispute in the mid-1980s.
+The fund represented the remainder of monies that were paid into escrow during the course of a dispute between the insurers and the insured thereafter.

 Akhtar v Arif (2015-2017) – Acted for the successful claimant in a ToLATA dispute between family members concerning ownership of a Property purchased, developed and operated for rental as a joint venture; established the beneficial shares of the parties in the Property and consequential issues of accounting, and alleged breach of trust.